Kai Cenat

-Kai Carlo Cenat III (/ˈkaɪ səˈnæt/; KY-seh-NAT; born December 16, 2001) is an American online streamer, YouTuber, and internet personality who specializes in comedic live streams and videos.
-As of 2025, he is the most-subscribed Twitch streamer in the world, as well as the most-followed Twitch streamer with 20 million followers.
-He is a member of the streamer collective Any Means Possible (AMP).
+Kai Carlo Cenat III (/ˈkaɪ səˈnæt/ KY-_-sə-NAT; born December 16, 2001) is an American online streamer, YouTuber, and internet personality who specializes in comedic live streams and videos.
+As of 2026, he is the most-subscribed Twitch streamer in the world, as well as the most-followed Twitch streamer with 21 million followers.
+He is a member of the streamer collective AMP and the creator of Streamer University, a boot camp event for online content creators.

-Considered as one of the most popular online streamers in the world, he is known for popularizing several viral phrases like Rizz, Fanum tax, and Gyatt.
+Regarded as one of the most popular online streamers in the world, he is known for popularizing several viral internet phrases like Rizz, Fanum tax, and Gyatt.
 Cenat has achieved significant milestones in the streaming community, notably becoming the first Twitch streamer to surpass 500,000 subscribers during his "Mafiathon 2" subathon in November 2024, and repeating the feat with 1,000,000 subscribers during his "Mafiathon 3" subathon in September 2025.

-Cenat is said to have a net worth of $35 million.

-Early and personal life
+Early life and education

-Kai Carlo Cenat III was born on December 16, 2001, in Brooklyn, New York City, to parents from the Caribbean.
-His mother is from Trinidad and Tobago and his father is from Haiti.
+Kai Carlo Cenat III was born on December 16, 2001, in Brooklyn, New York City, to parents from the Caribbean; his mother is from Trinidad and Tobago and his father is from Haiti.
 Cenat was raised by his mother along with his three other siblings, a twin sister named Kaiya, an older brother named Devonte, and a younger brother named Kaleel.
-Cenat is Catholic.

 Cenat attended Frederick Douglass Academy for his secondary education.
 He graduated from high school in 2019 and attended the State University of New York at Morrisville shortly after, to study business administration.
 He dropped out in 2020 after struggling to keep up with both schoolwork and content creation.
-In 2025, Cenat was reported to be in a relationship with TikTok influencer Gabrielle Alayah.